Tone - Learn Perfect Pitch! for pc

 2. Windows 11

-Download and install the Tone - Learn Perfect Pitch! app on your Windows 10,8,7 or Mac in 4 simple steps below:
+Install Tone - Learn Perfect Pitch! app on your Windows in 4 steps below:

 On your computer, goto the Downloads folder » click to install Bluestacks.exe or Nox.exe » Accept the License Agreements » Follow the on-screen prompts to complete installation.